artiito1/OyZinciri-Frontend/README.md

-# VoteDao - Blockchain Voting System
+# oyzinciri - Blockchain Voting System

 ## 📌 Overview
-VoteDao is a smart contract written in Solidity that enables the creation and management of voting polls in a decentralized and secure manner.
+oyzinciri is a smart contract written in Solidity that enables the creation and management of voting polls in a decentralized and secure manner.
 Users can vote on existing polls with specified options, and all votes are stored transparently on the blockchain.

 ## 🚀 Features
 - **Poll Creation:** Only the admin (manager) can create new polls and set their duration.